 Thanks to Renew Your Spirit for the donation.

-Graph and forecast of the Pauwela buoy together with its energy spectrum from this PACIOOS page.
+Forecast and energy spectrum of Pauwela from this PACIOOS page.

 Wind map at noon.
 The other ones can be found here (click on animation of the 10 meter column).

-Fetches map (circles legend: red: direct aim, blue: angular spreading, black: blocked) from Windy.
+Fetches map (circles legend: red: direct aim, blue: angular spreading, black: blocked, yellow: possibly over the ice sheet) from Windy.

 North Pacific (about 4 days travel time from the NW corner of the North Pacific):